tess-jl/aws-developer-course/notes/13_AWS_Serverless_Lambda.md

 ### Lambda Overview
 with EC2 instances provisioned in the cloud --> limited by RAM and CPU, continuously running, BUT for scaling need to step up intervention, need to add/remove servers i.e. **managed the servers**
 VS.
-Lambda --> **virtual functions** therefore no servers to manage but **short executions**, run on demand, scale within milliseconds, scaling automated, by default meant to scale to load that is happenign
+Lambda --> **virtual functions** therefore no servers to manage but **short executions**, run on demand, scale within milliseconds, scaling automated, by default meant to scale to load that is happening

 Benefits:
 * pricing easy --> **pay per req and compute time**